 Bob Seger – May 16 at PNC Music Pavilion

 Rock and Roll Hall of Famer Bob Seger brings his wholesome midwest brand of heartland rock with his Silver Bullet Band.
-With a 40-year music catalog to draw from, this show to enjoy some great tunes.
+With a 40-year music catalog to draw from, this show will be a chance to enjoy some great tunes by a rock ‘n’ roll legend.
 Lay a blanket on the pavilion lawn and enjoy iconic songs like “Ramblin’ Gamblin’ Man,” “Night Moves,” “Turn the Page,” and many more.

 The UK R&B songstress has extended her tour due to high demand, and she’ll be bringing her love-struck sounds to Charlotte.
 Her mega hits “Boo’d Up” and “Trip” from her debut self-titled album has launched the 24-year-old to superstardom as one of the hottest international acts.
 She’ll be bringing fellow up-and-coming English singer-songwriter Mahalia with her on this leg of her tour.

 The 1975 have been creating music together since they were teenagers back in 2002, but the last few years the band has seen a meteoric rise.
 2016’s I like it when you sleep, for you are so beautiful yet so unaware of it and last year’s A Brief Inquiry into Online Relationships received critical and commercial success for being able to create catchy, synth-pop songs while also remaining experimental and relevant.
 The band will be performing in Charlotte in May, which is the same month they are expected to release their next album, Notes on a Conditional Form.
 Be sure to catch this act while they are at such a prolific, golden age of their career.

 Ozzy Osbourne – June 4 at PNC Pavilion